Welcome to the new Law Library Website. We welcome your feedback, please email firstname.lastname@example.org

 - Library Services

 The Supreme Court Library collection was established by Sir Redmond Barry in 1853 with the intention of creating a joint law library for judges and the legal profession of Victoria.

-The Library is regarded as a library of national significance.
-It is one of the largest law collections in Victoria, containing over 120,000 volumes.
-The extensive collection includes:
+The Library is regarded as a library of national significance and the first port of call for legal scholars.
+It is one of the largest law collections in Victoria, containing over 120,000 volumes, including:

-Selected items are displayed in the Library.
-The preservation of such documents, images and objects makes a significant contribution to Victoria’s historical legacy and safeguards a valuable resource for scholars of legal history.
+Selected documents, images and objects are also displayed in the Library.
+Preservation of these makes an important contribution to Victoria’s legacy and safeguards a valuable resource for scholars of legal history.

-If you would like to know more about the Library we hold regular tours.
-To book in, visit our News & Events page.
+If you would like to know more about the Library, you can book in to a tour through our Events page.

 Below is a list of other legal history research collections in Victoria.